cloud-security-research/sgx-ra-tls/README.md

 The code is split into two parts: the attester and the challenger.
 The challenger parses certificates, computes signatures and hashsums.
 The attester generates keys, certificates and interfaces with SGX.
 The challenger and attester are implemented with three different TLS libraries: wolfSSL ([challenger](wolfssl-ra-challenger.c), [attester](wolfssl-ra-attester.c)), mbedtls ([challenger](mbedtls-ra-challenger.c), [attester](mbedtls-ra-attester.c)) and OpenSSL ([challenger](openssl-ra-challenger.c), [attester](openssl-ra-attester.c)).

 The attester's code consists of [trusted](sgxsdk-ra-attester_t.c) and [untrusted](sgxsdk-ra-attester_u.c) SGX-SDK specific code to produce a quote using the SGX SDK.
-If the SGX SDK is not used, e.g., when using Graphene-SGX, there is code to [obtain the SGX quote](nonsdk-ra-attester.c) by directly communicating with the platform's architectural enclave.
+If the SGX SDK is not used, e.g., when using Graphene, there is code to [obtain the SGX quote](nonsdk-ra-attester.c) by directly communicating with the platform's architectural enclave.

 Given a quote, there is [code to obtain an attestation verification report](ias-ra.c) from the Intel Attestation Service.
 This code depends on libcurl.